shpaw415/bunext/README.md

     <summary>📢 0.9.18</summary>

     - New Global object Bunext for every Bunext features
     - Dynamic Module loading feature. ( Load Module without knowing the name at first ).
-Exemple will follow
+Exemple will follow + tooling, components
+    - HTTPServer options can be set from the config file config/server.ts
   </details>

 </details>